Learn how to cook broccoli with our helpful guide that teaches it all!

 Begin with a beautiful head of broccoli, using organic whenever possible.

-Step 1: Fill a bowl (I use a salad spinner) with enough water to cover your veggie and 2-3 Tbsp. of vinegar, lemon juice, lime juice, or other edible acidic ingredient.
+Step 1: Fill a bowl (I use a salad spinner) with enough water to cover your veggie and 2-3 Tbsp. of organic white vinegar, lemon juice, lime juice, or other edible acidic ingredient.

 Step 2: Remove the leaves and cut the flowering buds off the stalks.
 Cut off the tough bottom end.
 You'll be left with florets on their stalks, and a nice portion of the main stalk.